 What to order: Pick from a range of flavors from vanilla, chocolate, berry, etc. The red berry was bombbbb.

 Price: 2.50€ for a single waffle, 6-10€ for a take-home box.

 SOME OTHER YUMMY THINGS:

 THE CHOCOLATE MUSEUM/ FRENCH FRY MUSEUM.
 Is it worth the visit?
 Well, depends.
 If you’re a foodie like me, yes.

 THE FRIET MUSEUM (Vlamingstraat 33) is kind of comical, with photographs of potatoes covering every wall.
 But if you’re interested to learn something about our good friend the fry, WHY NOT!
 Bonus, you can buy really delicious, skillfully made fries at the end.
 AND I actually learned something.
 Did you know that Fries originated in Belgium, and were brought to America during the Civil War, when 2 American soldiers tried friets from 2 Belgium soldier?
 These Belgium soldiers just happened to speak French…

 THE CHOCO STORY (Wijnzakstraat 2) The chocolate museum is cool too, right around the corner from the Friet Museum.
 It’s a bit higher budget, and a bit more elaborate than the Friet Museum.
 You learn all about the history of the cocoa plant, and how Belgium got to be world renowned for chocolate.
 You even get to watch a chocolate master himself make chocolate, and of course, eat it fresh off the presses afterwards!
 YUMYUMYUM.
 My suggestion?
 For a 10€ package, go to the Friet museum for lunch, and Chocolate museum for dessert.
 Now…

-To download this article on iTunes as a GPS-guided tour, click here!
+Or to download this article on iTunes as a no-wifi-needed GPS-guided tour, click here.